Sanjit-Jeevanand/uk-finance-domain-intelligence/README.md

 ## System Architecture

 High-level pipeline:

 Document Ingestion
-↓
-Text Cleaning & Chunking
+→ Text Cleaning & Normalization
-↓
+→ Semantic Chunking
-Embedding Generation
+→ Embedding Generation
-↓
-Vector Storage
+→ Vector Storage (with metadata)
-↓
+→ Query Embedding
-Semantic Retrieval (Top-K)
+→ Top-K Semantic Retrieval
-↓
+→ Context Assembly & Prompt Construction
-LLM Answer Generation
+→ LLM Answer Generation
-↓
-Cited Response Returned

-Each answer is generated **only from retrieved context**, with citations returned alongside the response.
+→ Answer + Evidence Citations Returned

+Each stage is explicit, modular, and independently debuggable.

+The LLM is **not** allowed to answer from prior knowledge alone — all responses must be grounded in retrieved context.
+If sufficient evidence is not found, the system must respond with uncertainty rather than hallucination.

 ---